Earth Day is Every Day for Farmers

 The soil is the foundation of our livelihood.
 Protecting it is our obligation.
 We need it not only for this year’s food production, but also for the future of farming—and for the whole ecosystem.
 Without healthy soil, nothing can live.

-We have another obligation, too: We must make the most of what we have, investing our labor, intelligence, and technology into the farm so that it produces as much food as possible.
+We have another obligation, aussi: We must make the most of what we have, investing our labor, intelligence, and technology into the farm so that it produces as much food as possible.
 This requires constant adaptation.
-This month, for example, we changed the way we establish our spring crops.
+This month, par exemple, we changed the way we establish our spring crops.
 Because our spring barley has struggled in our cold climate and often wet soils, we’re cultivating ahead of planting with a straw harrow to heat up the surface of the soil and a direct drill to place fertilizer, followed by the grain in exactly the places where our crops need it.

 The benefits of precision technology are significant.
 The growing possibilities for more effective ways to apply the inputs our crops require not only increase our efficiency but also minimize the environmental impact – an important Earth Day fact!